Anginetti are Italian Lemon Drop Cookies are classic Italian cookies that are light and cake-like.

 MEASURING CUPS: Nothing beats a good set of measuring cups that last a long time.
 I love metal measuring cups because of their durability.

 MEASURING SPOONS: I have to have a metal set of measuring spoons on hand.
-The plastic ones just don’t last long in our house thanks in large part to the garbage disposal.
+The plastic ones just don’t last long in our house, thanks largely to the garbage disposal.

 KITCHENAID MIXER: I love my Kitchen-Aid mixer and use it almost daily.
 For cookies, bread, sauces, frostings, and dough – I find many recipes that I can use my Kitchenaid to reduce prep time.
 I have two that I couldn’t live without.

 HAND MIXER: I love these for small batches or quick and easy recipes that don’t require a lot of ingredients.
-I love that you can have so many color options now, I love personally love teal
+I love that you can have so many color options now; my personal favorite teal.

 MIXING BOWLS: I love having a variety of sizes of mixing bowls.
 From small to large, I find that having at least 3 bowls of different sizes has been essential in my kitchen.
 I prefer Pyrex because of its durability.